Do you understand your Google Ads conversion journey?

 As Ralph Waldo Emerson supposedly said, ‘Life is a journey, not a destination.’
 When it comes to arriving at the right revenue destination for your paid media campaigns, the journey can mean everything.
-All your creative needs to be focused toward your conversion goal, and the associated ad copy must be clear and actionable.
-Otherwise you’ll waste a good portion of your precious marketing budget.
+All your creative needs to be focused on your Google Ads conversion journey, and the associated ad copy must be clear and actionable.
+Otherwise, you’ll waste a good portion of your precious marketing budget.

 In this post, I’ll first share an example of a typical paid ad conversion journey that misses the mark.
 Then I’ll share the steps you should follow to make sure your ad messaging and associated landing page have a more ‘nirvana’ flow - not edgy like the grunge rock band, but smooth like messages and calls to action (CTAs) that seem to read your mind every step along the way.

-I will also include some paid ad return on investment (ROI) math, and give you an example of an ROI-positive campaign, so you can keep this metric in mind.
+I will also include some paid ad return on investment (ROI) math, and give you an example of an ROI-positive campaign, so you can keep this Google Ads conversion journey metric in mind.
 After all, high ROIs are the bottom line for your paid campaigns (at least they should be!).

 My intent here isn’t to dive into the details of PPC account management or keyword research.
 Instead, I’ll focus on the process by which you can arrive at higher-converting creative in a lead-generation context.